Cordelia Chase: Angel

-Cordelia falls into a post-natal coma for the remainder of season four.
-Following an eleven-episode absence, Cordelia returns to Angel in season five, in the 100th episode "You're Welcome".
-Having (apparently) awoken from her coma, Cordelia reunites with Angel Investigations, who she discovers have taken over Wolfram & Hart since their defeat of Jasmine.
+Following an eleven-episode absence, Cordelia returns in season 5, in the 100th episode "You're Welcome".
+Having (apparently) awoken from her coma, Cordelia reunites with Angel Investigations, who have taken over Wolfram & Hart since their defeat of Jasmine.
 She chastises Angel for accepting W&H's "deal with the devil" and reminds him of his true mission and higher calling.
-Together, they face and defeat their old enemy, Lindsey McDonald (Christian Kane) who had been impersonating Doyle in an attempt to destroy Angel.
+Together, they face and defeat their old enemy Lindsey McDonald (Christian Kane) who had been impersonating Doyle in an attempt to destroy Angel.
 In the episode's closing moments, Cordelia reiterates to Angel that she loves him and kisses him, shortly before he receives a phone call reporting that Cordelia died that morning in the hospital.
 When Angel turns around, Cordelia is gone.
 It is later revealed that this encounter - the Powers That Be repaying their debt to Cordelia - allowed Cordelia to pass one last vision over to Angel, giving him the knowledge he needs to bring down the Circle of the Black Thorn.

+Buffy the Animated Series

 Between 2001 and 2004, Joss Whedon and Jeph Loeb developed a 4-minute pilot episode for Buffy the Animated Series, which was set during the show's first season.
 Had the series been picked up by a network, it would have featured Cordelia (voiced by Charisma Carpenter) in more high-school adventures.
 Following a 2008 leak of the pilot to YouTube, Loeb expressed some hope that the series may be resurrected in some form.